robdmc/pandashells/README.md

 Pandashells is both Python2 and Python3 compatible and was developed using the
 <a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>.
-We strongly recommend using Anaconda to run Pandashells.
-Most of the libraries required by pandashells come pre-installed with Anaconda, though some tools will require additional libraries.
+We strongly recommend using Anaconda and or Miniconda to run Pandashells because installing the required external and system libraries is completely taken care of.

 There is no requirements file with pandashells because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want